ISISNeutronMuon/quickBayes/docs/source/maths.rst

    P(D|M) = \int_\Omega P(D| \underline{\theta}, M)P( \underline{\theta}|M)\mathrm{d\underline{\theta}}.

 where the :math:`\underline{\theta}` are the parameters and the integral is over all possible values for the parameters, :math:`\Omega`.
+This quantity is known as the marginal likelihood or the model evidence.

 Odds factor
 -----------